Guard Your Heart: The Virtuous Woman’s Guide

 Wanting to do things based on your desire even when God makes many attempts to steer you away from wrong choices is the perfect recipe for disaster.

-A few biblical examples come to mind:
+Here are a few biblical examples come to mind:

 Pharaoh

 God already knew this as he told Moses that “I will harden Pharaoh’s heart, and though I multiply my signs and wonders in Egypt, he will not listen to you.”
-(Exodus 7: 3-4)

 Eventually, Pharoah and many horsemen were overthrown in the red sea because of their resistance to God.